christine-zhang1/cs180/proj5/index.md

     </div>
 </div>

 Here are sample results on the test set after the 5th epoch of training.
+Again, the first column is the original clean image, the second column is the noisy image using $$\sigma=0.5$$, and the third column is the model output from denoising the noisy image.

 <div style="padding: 20px; max-width: 2400px; margin: auto; align-items: center; justify-items: center;">
     <div style="text-align: center;">